Short Courses and Conferences

 This course is intended for owners, engineers, contractors, consultants and equipment suppliers involved in the design and implementation of tunneling, mining and heavy civil construction projects.

 A complete agenda for the course, listing all of the specific topics to be presented and identifying the presenters, is available.
 Learn more...

-Dr. Levent Ozdemir, PE., President, Ozdemir Engineering Inc. and Retired Professor, Colorado School of Mines
+Dr. Levent Ozdemir, PE., President, Ozdemir Associates and retired professor, Colorado School of Mines

 Mr. Timothy Coss, President, Microtunneling, Inc.